Mahdi-Niazi/countries/README.md

-# 📖 [Holy Quran Book] <a name="about-project">
+# 📖 [Countries ] <a name="about-project">
-  This website will provide you information about Holy Quran Book's chapters and the chapter's details
+  This website will provide you information about all countries and show country details
 </a>
 ## 🛠 Built With <a name="built-with">
 **HTML**